10 Things You Should Know About the Pre-Raphaelites

 Just about all of us have a tiny inkling about Impressionism, the Renaissance, maybe even Expressionism, and what makes each movement different from the other.
 However, when it comes to the Pre-Raphaelites most people, including myself, would have no clue what you are talking about.
 But wonder no more!
-Today, we will learn some new conversation starters, as we take a look at ten things you should know about the Pre-Raphaelites!
+Here you will learn some new conversation starters, as we take a look at ten things you should know about the Pre-Raphaelites!

 1. They didn’t actually exist before Raphael.

 With a name like the Pre-Raphaelites, you would probably assume this group of artists lived and worked before Raphael.
 Seems logical, right?
 Alas, it isn’t how the story goes.
 The group got its start in London 1848, some 300 years or so after Raphael’s heyday during the Italian Renaissance.

 Their name is actually a reference to their preference for Italian artists who came before Raphael and Michelangelo.
 Dante Gabriel Rossetti, William Hunt, and John Everett Millais all preferred the works of Sandro Botticelli, Domenico Ghirlandaio, and Pietro Perugino.
 Each artist looked to the artists of the late medieval period and emulated their qualities, such as their use of brilliant colors, moralizing subject matters, and the depiction of even the smallest of details.

 2. It was a sort of secret society.